 Windcatcher: A multi-sided cylindrical structure was built to let the air circulate through the water reservoir, keeping the water drinkable,

-The low annual precipitation in Yazd province (60 millimeters up to 100 millimeters)has caused to create an interactive way to save the water.
-The underground water tunnels or Qanat stretch across the Yazd and Ardakan plain, ranging from southern Fahraj to northern Ardakan and supplying Yazd, Sadouq, Meybod, Ardakan, and surrounding areas with drinking water as well as water for agricultural and industrial purposes.
-The exploitation of the underground water is usually made through qanat, they measure 2663.4km in length.
+The low annual precipitation in Yazd province (60 millimeters up to 100 millimeters)has caused to create of an interactive way to save water.
+The underground water tunnels or Qanat stretch across the Yazd and Ardakan plains, ranging from southern Fahraj to northern Ardakan and supplying Yazd, Sadouq, Meybod, Ardakan, and surrounding areas with drinking water as well as water for agricultural and industrial purposes.
+The exploitation of the underground water is usually made through qanat, which measure 2663.4km in length.
 The largest number of qanats are situated in Taft, measuring 924.6km in length.
 The 900-year-old qanat, named Yaqoubi, is the ancient one which is situated in the city of Yazd.
 They are the major qanats in Yazd province: Aharestan, Dolat Abad, Qias Abad, and Zarch.

 Wind catchers make the scenic city of Yazd full of charm and beauty, wind catchers offer a sense of timeless beauty and at the same time they play a key role in making the interior spaces, cellars, and water reservoirs cool.
 The soaring towers lead the favorable weather to the lower parts of the house.
 Through the air outlet, the fresh air rushes into the rooms and through the air inlet the dirty hot air rushes out.
 The people used to utilize the wind catchers to keep the foodstuff cool.
 The world-famous Dolat Abad windcatcher (Dolat Abad Garden) measures 33/8 meters in height, majestically dominating the scenic garden.